ZhanLiang06/FYP-Suicidal-Ideation-Detection-UsingDL/README.md

 To run the scripts again:
 1. Setup a Python 3.11.13 environment

-2. Install all the libraries using command (the library list at BMCS3413_FYP_SourceCode_LauZhanLiang/env_packages.txt)
+2. Install all the libraries using command (the library list at env_packages.txt)

 3. Now you have done setting up the environment

-4. Now you can straight away run the scripts
+4. You can now run the scripts